ddsouz5/oneliners/README.md

     find . -name "*.bam" | xargs rm

-Safe delettion all .fastq files using xargs (here rm is called seperately for each argument specified by the -n option).
+Safe deletion all .fastq files using xargs (here rm is called seperately for each argument specified by the -n option).
 Inspect list then run the script.

     find . -name "*-temp.fastq" | xargs -n 1 echo "rm -i" > delete-temp.sh
     cat delete-temp.sh